ChiragPatel8/NDY/README.md

 # NDY

-NDY Machine learning project for M.Tech Software System Sem4.
+NDY Machine learning project for M.Tech Software Systems Sem4.
 ==============================================================

 This Project is meant for dissertation for M.Tech Software System, FS-20-21 of Birla Institute of Science and Technology.